linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 ### Manual way

-The manual way is to boot into OpenCore, choose UEFIModify, type in `setup_var`, the offset and the required value.
+The manual way is to boot into **OpenCore**, choose **UEFIModify**, type in `setup_var`, then the offset and finally the required value.
 An example screenshot is below:

 ![UEFIModify](images/UEFIModify.jpg)

-The above image is for the CFG Lock value.
+The above image is for the CFG Lock value as such:

+`setup_var 0x4ED 0x00`

 For DVMT, you would type:

 `setup_var 0x795 0x02`

 `setup_var 0x796 0x03`

+If you're disabling BD PROCHOT, enter this:

+`setup_var 0x527 0x00`

 Make sure to restart after any changes, they should apply.
-You used to be able to check the CFG Lock status with VerifyMsrE2, but since it was replaced by ControlMsrE2, you can use that instead.
+You used to be able to check the CFG Lock status with **VerifyMsrE2**, but since it was replaced by **ControlMsrE2**, you can use that instead.
 You'll know if it worked or not, by whether you can boot your installer:

 ![VerifyMsrE2](images/VerifyMsrE2.jpg)